SillyStudios34/idletest1/README.md

 boredom, bitch

 changelog:
+29/7-2025
++ added quotes ticker for your fuckin attention span
++ expo upgrade is broken yaaaay

 21/7-2025
-· total time stat added
++ total time stat added

 18/7-2025 = infinities update
 + added an "Infinities" value if credits hit limit and other fixations